Clafou/support.print/_posts/2019-04-30-getting-started.md

 ---
 layout: post
-title: How to use the app
+title: How to Use the App
 categories: [Getting Started]
 ---